souravpl8092/Nordstrom/README.md

 <h1 align="center">✨✨Welcome to Nordstrom_Clone✨✨</h1>

 <br/>
-<h3> Nordstrom is an American luxury department store chain that was founded in 1901 by John W. Nordstrom and Carl F. Wallin.
+<h3 align="justify" width="80%"> Nordstrom is an American luxury department store chain that was founded in 1901 by John W. Nordstrom and Carl F. Wallin.
 Nordstrom offers a wide range of high-end clothing, shoes, accessories, beauty products, and home goods for men, women, and children.
 The company also operates Nordstrom Rack, which offers discounted designer clothing and accessories, and Trunk Club, a personal styling service for men.</h3>

 <br/>